 - Clean or replace the A/C filter regularly to help your unit run more efficiently and trim cooling costs.

 - Turn off your ceiling fan when you leave the room.
 A fan that runs all the time costs up to $7 a month.

 - Replace old, high-flow showerheads with water-efficient showerheads and save up to $80* a year.

-- Adjust the water level on your washing machine to match the load size, especially when using hot water.
-Always use a cold rinse.
+- Adjust the water level on your washing machine to match the load size, and use a cold rinse whenever possible.

 - Clean the lint filter in your dryer before every load to dry your clothes faster.